 As we have mentioned before in this blog, modern technologies such as portals and Digital Experience Platforms (DXPs) have the flexibility and the power to attend to large audiences such as students and faculty.
 At the same time, they offer enough detail to have good, relevant communication with individuals.
 Modern technologies like these will not only give you a better online presence—they will help with internal communications and operations.

 Here are some of the key digital features that today are must-haves for Higher Education institutions.

 1. Going Mobile-First

 Mobile-First doesn’t mean planning for mobile devices.
 It means thinking like a mobile user for any digital asset you publish or share.
 The new generations are used to consuming actionable content with a simple yet effective design and intuitive user flows.
 If your goal is reaching out to more students, going Mobile-First is the best objective you can choose today for a digital project.
 Modern technology like portals and DXPs can enable organizations to leverage this mindset through page layouts and a design system.
 They offer powerful functionality to build streamlined content pages without losing branding or interactivity.
-Given that new generations are now mobile by default, it is only natural to speak their language.
+Since new generations are mobile by default, it is only natural to speak their language.

 2. Staying relevant—and engaging

 Young audiences not only have a Mobile-First mindset—they are experienced at it.
 Catching their interest can sometimes be difficult, especially in a world full of memes and cat videos.
 For universities and colleges, personalizing and curating content using attributes like age, career, or seniority is a must-have to drive engagement and impact.
 For this, you can leverage digital capabilities: process automation and workflows will enable you to give your audiences what they want with the priority they need.
 This is where the foundations of a modern digital experience are built.